konstantint/SKompiler/README.md

        expr.to('sqlalchemy/sqlite', 'result')
        > x + 1 as result

+   You can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation.

  * At the moment `skompiler` transforms models into *expressions*, and this may affect the complexity of the output.
 You might have noted that in the introductory example above the SQL code for `predict` was significantly longer than the code for `predict_proba`.
 Why so?
 Because, essentially

        predict(x) = argmax(predict_proba(x))